Community-Based Learning Courses

 Art and Audience serves as an introduction to contemporary practices in the visual arts.
 The course is designed as a seminar and critique course, and emphasizes the relationship between art making, culture, and audience.
 Students will create artwork based on personal interests, and current and previous art classes.
 Class discussions and assigned readings develop students’ critical and conceptual skills, while artist lectures and gallery/museum visits help students contextualize their artwork in contemporary artistic practices.
 Students will receive regularly assigned readings, attend artist presentations and galleries, and participate in class discussions about their own art work.
-This course is a core requirement for the Art major and minor.
+This course is a core requirement for the Art major and the capstone course for the Art minor.
 Prerequisite: three studio courses, one of which must be a 200-level class or permission of instructor.
-Spring semester.
-Program faculty.
+Fall semester.
+Department.

 CBL 115: Gateway to Service (2 credits)

 This course will introduce students to the philosophy, theory, and best practices of academically-based community engagement.
 Through readings from a wide range of disciplines, students will reflect their role as thoughtful and engaged members of a community, and investigate assumptions about race, class and privilege.
 In investigating the various meanings of leadership, students learn how to develop beneficial, sustainable community collaborations.
 Topics include the nature and meaning of leadership, building capacity for change, gaining a greater understanding of community challenges, asset mapping, ethics of leadership, perspectives on learning development, and building collaborative community partnerships.
 This course includes a community-based component.
 Graded pass/no pass.
 Fall, spring.

 COM 180 - AUDIO PRODUCTION (4 credits)

 The performance techniques and sound technology podcasting.
 Emphasis on factual and fictional storytelling techniques in production.
 Fall semester.
 Program faculty.